Research Grant Opportunities

 Proposals are being accepted from a wide-range of disciplines.
 The following are priority projects and will receive favorable consideration during this grant period:

-- Health Disparities (For 2024-25 at least 1 award will be reserved specifically to fund a Health Disparities project)
+- Health Outcomes (For 2025-26 at least 1 award will be reserved specifically to fund a Health Outcomes project)

 - Quality Improvement